Who Controlled Farms Under Stalin

 The Human Catastrophe: Famine and Resistance

 This triggered the Soviet famine of 1932-1933, one of the worst in history.
-An estimated 5-7 million people died, with the most devastating impacts in Ukraine (Holodomor), the North Caucasus, and Kazakhstan.
-The famine was not merely a result of policy failure but a direct tool of control: the state prioritized grain exports to earn foreign currency for industrialization over feeding its own rural population.
-The state, through its control of food distribution and its punitive laws against "theft of socialist property," deliberately starved regions and populations it deemed disloyal or unproductive.
+Now, an estimated 5-7 million people died, with the most devastating impacts in Ukraine (Holodomor), the North Caucasus, and Kazakhstan.
+The famine was not merely a result of policy failure but a direct tool of control: the state prioritized grain exports to earn foreign currency for industrialization over feeding its own rural population. **The state, through its control of food distribution and its punitive laws against "theft of socialist property," deliberately starved regions and populations it deemed disloyal or unproductive.

 Resistance was widespread but futile.
 Peasants engaged in "passive resistance"—slacking off work, hiding grain, slaughtering livestock.
 There were thousands of localized uprisings, most famously in Ukraine, which were crushed by the OGPU (Soviet secret police).
 The state’s response was to tighten its grip: internal passports were introduced in 1932 to restrict peasant movement, preventing them from fleeing famine-stricken areas to cities.